Frijol/climate-change/GLOSSARY.md

 ## uplift
 an extra cost, usually about 10% of the power purchase price, added to the power purchase price to account for extra operating costs (out-of-merit dispatch, standby, and reactive power) related to market inefficiencies resulting from a day-ahead power purchase market in the United Kingdom [Graves, 1-2][Graves]

+## variable losses
+variable losses in power transmission (also called load losses, series losses, copper losses, or transport-related losses) are caused by current flowing through the lines, cables, and transformers of a network.
+This loss can be approximated as a quadratic of the active power flow (proportional to power squared) [Kirschen, 175-176][Kirschen]

 ## VARs
 volt-amps reactive, a measure of reactive power